Is Sri Lanka a country you have wondered about visiting?

 To be right on the beach, with the sea at your door, Giragala Village is the place to stay.

-It is a very relaxed setting with easy access to the beach and Parrot Rock.
+It is a very relaxed setting with easy beach access and Parrot Rock access.

-Take in the sunsets from here or walk along the beachfront for a drink or meal at one of the bars and restaurants.
+You can take in the sunsets from here or walk along the beachfront for a drink or meal at one of the bars or restaurants.

 Location: Giragala Village, Mirissa